m-hassan-tariq/GulpJSForAngularJS/README.md

 	- **karma** is A Karma plugin. used to generate code coverage.
 	- Task *singleRun* refers to execute tests once, it can fail a build but perfect for continuous integration
 	- Task *alwaysRun* refers to execute tests and stay alive, monitors changes in file and re-run with each change
-	- Please make sure karma.config.js file is included in your project
+	- Please make sure karma.config.js file is included in your project before executing gulp task
 	- __dirname is global object of NodeJS for the name of the directory that the currently executing script resides in

 	Pre Install: